Indo pop: 2000s–2010s: Pop rock and East Asian influences

-Connection with Indonesian visual media
+Connection with Indonesian films and television series

-Songwriter and musician Dwiki Dharmawan became a prominent figure in television soundtracks in the 1990s.
+Songwriter and musician Dwiki Dharmawan became a prominent figure in soundtracks of television series in the 1990s.

-Indonesian visual media had a strong relationship with Indonesian music.
+Indonesian films and television series had a strong relationship with Indonesian music.
 Most Indonesian films and television series feature soundtracks consisting primarily of Indonesian music, generally Indonesian pop and some rock.

-Dwiki Dharmawan, a member of Krakatau, is known for some of his musical works that are related to soundtracks in Indonesian films and television series.
+Dwiki Dharmawan is an Indonesian songwriter and record producer known for some of his musical works that are related to soundtracks in Indonesian films and television series.
 Dwiki debuted with the soundtrack of Elegi Buat Nana in 1988, followed by his arrangement of Ags.
-Arya Dipayana's "Aku Ingin" for the film Cinta dalam Sepotong Roti, in 1990.
+Arya Dipayana's "Aku Ingin" ("I Want") for the film Cinta dalam Sepotong Roti (Love in a Slice of Bread), in 1990.

 Dwiki then wrote the soundtracks for Deru Debu (Thundering Dust, 1994), Harkat Wanita (A Woman's Trait, 1996) and Bidadari Yang Terluka (A Wounded Angel, 1997).

 Melly Goeslaw is an Indonesian musician and female solo singer known for her many musical works related to soundtracks in Indonesian films and television series.
-Goeslaw made her debut in making soundtracks for teen drama films in 2002 with the film entitled Ada Apa dengan Cinta?, where most of the songs were sung by her and written by her and her husband.
+Goeslaw made her debut in making soundtracks for teen drama films in 2002 with the film entitled What's Up with Love?
+(Ada Apa Dengan Cinta?), where most of the songs were sung by her and written by her and her husband.

 Goeslaw then provided the soundtrack for Eiffel I'm in Love in 2003, Apa Artinya Cinta? in 2005, the film Heart in 2006, The Butterfly in 2007, and Ketika Cinta Bertasbih in 2009.
 She considered writing the song "Ketika Cinta Bertasbih" more difficult than his previous work in teen romance films because it is a religious film.

 Her works in these films made Goeslaw increasingly popular as a soundtrack musician, earning her the nickname Queen of Soundtrack.
 The soundtrack later won Best Soundtrack at the Indonesian Film Festival.